T-D-X/CS410-project/README.md

 ```
 The web app will be available at http://localhost:8000 (search UI at `/search/`, health check at `/health/`).

+The database and staticfiles will be created on the first run.

 ## Ingest resumes
 Place source files in `data/` (supports `.txt`, `.md`, `.json`, `.pdf`).
 Then run:
 ```bash